aGotelli/Projet1/README.md

 # <a name="S-Build"></a>Catkin Build
-It is suggested to use caktin build instead od the common catkin_make.
+It is suggested to use caktin build instead of the common catkin_make.
+The reason is that, as in the project there are some messages that are created in the simulation_messages package, only catkin build ensures that the packages defining messages are build first, and then the others.
+With catkin_make it it not possible to ensure that a package is build only after the one containing messages i.e. that the include files are been generated.
+This last issue will cause some annoying compile errors.
 To use this command it is necessary to install the catkin_tool_box.
 A procedure is provided below:

 ##### Run the following commands
         sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list'